RandyGaul/cute_framework/docs/topics/drawing.md

 `pos` was the rendering position used when calling an associated draw function like `cf_draw_sprite`.

-`atlas_uv` is the uv corresponding to the texel within `u_image`, the atlas CF has generated behinds the scenes for any sprites to be drawn.
-This isn't a particularly useful thing to have access to, but is here just in case.
-You can freely access `u_image` and use `atlas_uv` for this particular fragment, such as for multisampling algorithms.
 For pixel art games it's important to sample using the function `smooth_uv`, something like so: `smooth_uv(v_uv, u_texture_size)` to generate a uv coordinate that will scale pixel art correctly.

 `screen_uv` is a position relative to the screen, where (0,0) is the top-left, and (1,1) is the bottom-right of the screen.

 `params` are four optional floats.
 They come from vertex attributes set by [cf_draw_push_vertex_attributes](https://randygaul.github.io/cute_framework/#/draw/cf_draw_push_vertex_attributes).
 Each different item drawn through CF's draw API will attach the previously pushed attributes onto their vertices.
 These four floats are general-purpose, and only used to pass into the `shader` function.
 Use them to pack information to implement your own custom visual FX, such as color tinting, or anything else on a per-object basis.

 You may also add in uniforms and textures as-needed.
-The draw API has some functions for setting uniforms and textures via [cf_render_settings_push_uniform](https://randygaul.github.io/cute_framework/#/draw/cf_render_settings_push_uniform) and [cf_render_settings_push_texture](https://randygaul.github.io/cute_framework/#/draw/cf_render_settings_push_texture).
+The draw API has some functions for setting uniforms and textures via [cf_draw_set_uniform](https://randygaul.github.io/cute_framework/#/draw/cf_draw_set_uniform) and [cf_draw_set_texture](https://randygaul.github.io/cute_framework/#/draw/cf_draw_set_texture).
 These will get auto-magically hooked up and send values to your shader.
 When you add in your own uniforms just be sure to place them inside of a uniform block like in the below sample (see `shd_uniforms`, and don't change this name either!
 It must be called `shd_uniforms`).

 Here's a full example shader from the wavelets (called [shallow water on github](https://github.com/RandyGaul/cute_framework/blob/master/samples/shallow_water.cpp)) demo: